When to Match: A Cost-Balancing Principle for Dynamic Markets: Literature Review

 \subsection{Competitive Ratio Analysis}

 The theoretical computer science community has pioneered competitive ratio analysis for online bipartite matching.
 The seminal work of \cite{KVV1990} established a competitive ratio of $1-\frac{1}{e}$ for adversarial arrivals, spawning two key extensions: stochastic arrival models \citep{FMMM2009, BK2010, MGS2012, JL2014} that derive improved ratios under distributional assumptions, and stochastic reward frameworks \citep{MP2012, HZ2020, GU2023} that extend the analysis to uncertain match values; see \cite{Mehta2013} for a comprehensive survey.
-Our work contributes a constant-competitive algorithm to this literature that requires no distributional assumptions and generalizes beyond bipartite to multi-sided matching.
+Related beyond-worst-case work on online metric matching uses stochastic arrivals or predictions to improve performance guarantees \citep{YY2026}.
+Our work contributes a constant-competitive algorithm to this literature that requires no distributional assumptions and extends from bipartite to multi-sided matching.